fxzjshm/esp_llama_ble/readme.md

 * The requested latency is set to 7.5 -- 11.25 ms, however the host may not accept that value.
 * May require a re-connection after pairing with the host to get a lower latency
-* When switching between devices, better to forget the device first then re-pair, otherwise strange things may happen.
+* When switching between hosts (e.g. two different PCs), better to forget the Alpakka BLE device in the new host first, then re-pair in the new host, otherwise strange things may happen.
 (TODO, tried fixing but no luck yet.)

 ## Protocol
 The UART protocol with the RP2040 is unchanged from the original LLAMA